Your Guide to Moving to Tampa

 For the culture-seeker

 Whether your interests include children’s museums, living history, science, or photography, you won’t run out of cultural spots to explore in Tampa.
+The city has a total of 28 museums.
 Annual don’t-miss events include the Gasparilla Pirate Festival and the Bay Area Renaissance Festival.
 Tampa Magazine will keep you up to date with everything you need to know.

 For the foodie